valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 in the admin interface, and can be linked to specific tasks of a process.
 When that task is completed, the corresponding milestone is reached.

+### Notes

+The notes module offers users the possibility to add notes to a case.
+A note that is added to the case can be read by other users that open that case.
+This makes it easier to collaborate on a case.

 ### Plugins

 Plugins are extensions on the Valtimo platform.
 These are often connections to external